Hritik262/System-Design/README.md

 #### Key-Value Store (Optional)
 - Some systems like Consul and Etcd include a built-in key-value store.
 - Useful for storing configuration values (e.g., database credentials, feature flags) and other shared application data.

+## Databases

+### Importance of Database Selection
+Picking the right database for a system is an important decision, as it can have a significant impact on the performance, scalability, and overall success of the system.
+Some of the key reasons why it's important to pick the right database include:

+- **Performance**: Different databases have different performance characteristics, and choosing the wrong one can lead to poor performance and slow response times.

+- **Scalability**: As the system grows and the volume of data increases, the database needs to be able to scale accordingly.
+Some databases are better suited for handling large amounts of data than others.

+- **Data Modeling**: Different databases have different data modeling capabilities and choosing the right one can help to keep the data consistent and organized.

+- **Data Integrity**: Different databases have different capabilities for maintaining data integrity, such as enforcing constraints, and can have different levels of data security.

+- **Support and maintenance**: Some databases have more active communities and better documentation, making it easier to find help and resources.

+### NoSQL Databases

+#### Key Value Store
+A key-value store generally allows for O(1) reads and writes and is often backed by memory or SSD.
+Data stores can maintain keys in lexicographic order, allowing efficient retrieval of key ranges.
+Key-value stores can allow for storing of metadata with a value.

+Key-value stores provide high performance and are often used for simple data models or for rapidly-changing data, such as an in-memory cache layer.
+Since they offer only a limited set of operations, complexity is shifted to the application layer if additional operations are needed.

+#### Document Store (Concise Notes)
+- **Definition**: Document-centric database, stores whole objects as documents (JSON, XML, BSON).
+- **Structure**: Each document is self-contained with its own internal structure.
+- **Querying**: Rich APIs/languages to query within the document's structure.
+- **Grouping**: Documents organized into collections, tags, etc.
+- **Schema Flexibility**: Crucial!
+No fixed schema; documents in same group can have different fields.
+- **Overlap**: Blurring lines with Key-Value stores having metadata features.